amirhh00/wgsl/src/app/step/next-step/page.md

 And at the end, if you have any feedback or suggestions, feel free to share them with us.

 [Send Feedback](/feedback)

+## Learn More

+If you want to learn more about WebGPU and WGSL, you can check out the following resources:

+1. [Your first WebGPU app](https://codelabs.developers.google.com/your-first-webgpu-app#0) - A tutorial that guides you through creating "Game of Life" using WebGPU.
+It demonstrates both rendering and compute capabilities, which is essential for understanding the power of GPU computing.

+2. [The Book of Shaders](https://thebookofshaders.com/) - Provides a step-by-step guide through the world of fragment shaders, which is foundational knowledge of Shader programming.

+3. [learnopengl.com](https://learnopengl.com/) - Although focused on OpenGL, the principles taught here are transferable to WebGPU and can provide a solid background in graphics programming.